Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Results

 In order to account for strong electronic correlations in this multi-orbital system, we use for most parts of this paper the $O(3)$ symmetric Hubbard-Kanamori parametrization of the interaction Hamiltonian ~\cite{kanamori1963electron}, which involves two key energy scales: the on-site Hubbard repulsion $U$ and the Hund coupling $J$ - see methods.
-As done routinely in FRG calculations~\cite{PhysRevLett.122.027002, Liu_2017, PhysRevB.101.064507, PhysRevB.97.224522, scherer2022chiral,Klebl_2023,PhysRevB.106.125141, Wang_2013,PhysRevLett.111.097001, PhysRevLett.110.126405, PhysRevB.107.125115, PhysRevB.86.020507, Hauck_2021, PhysRevB.102.195108, PhysRevB.102.085109, PhysRevB.96.205155, PhysRevB.99.245140}, we neglect the flow of the self-energy in our calculations.
+As done routinely in FRG calculations~\cite{PhysRevLett.122.027002, Liu_2017, PhysRevB.101.064507, PhysRevB.97.224522, scherer2022chiral,Klebl_2023,PhysRevB.106.125141, wang2013theory,PhysRevLett.111.097001, PhysRevLett.110.126405, PhysRevB.107.125115, PhysRevB.86.020507, Hauck_2021, PhysRevB.102.195108, PhysRevB.102.085109, PhysRevB.96.205155, PhysRevB.99.245140}, we neglect the flow of the self-energy in our calculations.
 Hence, the interaction parameters $(U,J)$ should be considered as effective interactions with significance within our FRG framework rather than having a first-principle meaning.
 In this perspective, it is important to explore how the various instabilities are tuned by varying the interaction parameters.
+The guiding principles for constructing the model utilized follow two rules \begin{itemize} \item We start from state of the art DFT with added spin-orbit coupling $\lambda_{\text{SOC}}$ such that we do have the right Fermi surface. \item The choice of our interaction parameters is restricted in such a manner that, from the Wannier model defined above, we recover the correct peak positions of the interacting spin-spin susceptibility as measured in experiments. \end{itemize}

 The FS and the density of states (DOS) obtained from this downfolded $t_{2g}$ model are displayed on Fig.~\ref{fig:FS_and_DOS}.
-The left column corresponds to the unstrained system ($\epsilon_{xx}=0$) and the right columns to the optimally uniaxially strained system for which the Fermi level is at the vHs ($\epsilon_{xx}=\epsilon_{xx}^{\text{vHs}}$).
-Note that $\epsilon_{xx}^{\text{vHs}}$ does not include quasi-particle renormalization and therefore is not the same value as in experiments.
-The D$_{4h}$ space group symmetry of the unstrained system is lowered down to D$_{2h}$ by uniaxial strain and the B$_{1g}$ irreducible representation of D$_{4h}$, of greatest relevance to our study, turns into the A$_{1g}$ irreducible representation of D$_{2h}$.
+The left column corresponds to the unstrained system ($\epsilon_{\rm{xx}}=0$) and the right columns to the optimally uniaxially strained system for which the Fermi level is at the vHs ($\epsilon_{\rm{xx}}=\epsilon_{\rm{xx}}^{\text{vHs}}$).
+Note that $\epsilon_{\rm{xx}}^{\text{vHs}}$ does not include quasi-particle renormalization and therefore is not the same value as in experiments.
+The D$_{\rm{4h}}$ space group symmetry of the unstrained system is lowered down to D$_{\rm{2h}}$ by uniaxial strain and the B$_{\rm{1g}}$ irreducible representation of D$_{\rm{4h}}$, of greatest relevance to our study, turns into the A$_{\rm{g}}$ irreducible representation of D$_{\rm{2h}}$.